danialgoodwin/goodwin.dev/src/orchid/resources/posts/dev/2020-02-21-how-to-create-a-custom-visual-in-power-bi-using-google-charts.md

 - JavaScript
 ---

 Let jump right in!
-Here's the minimal steps to get Google Maps showing in a Power BI custom visual...
+Here's the minimal steps to get Google Charts showing in a Power BI custom visual...

 The main Microsoft Power BI resource that I used for learning how to create custom visuals: https://docs.microsoft.com/en-us/power-bi/developer/visuals/custom-visual-develop-tutorial